Quantum transport through MoS$_2$ constrictions defined by photodoping: Abstract

 \section{Abstract}

 We present a device scheme to explore mesoscopic transport through molybdenum disulfide (MoS$_2$) constrictions using photodoping.
-The devices are based on van-der-Waals heterostructures where few-layer MoS$_2$ flakes are partially encapsulated by hexagonal boron nitride (hBN) and covered by a few-layer graphene flake to fabricate several electrical contacts.
-Since the as-fabricated devices are insulating at low temperatures, we use photo-induced remote doping in the hBN to create free charge carriers in the MoS$_2$ layer.
-On top of the device, we place additional metal structures, which define the shape of the constriction and act as shadow masks during photodoping of the underlying MoS$_2$.
-Low temperature two- and four-terminal measurements show signatures of quantized conductance through these constrictions.
-The conductance steps have a height of $e^2/h$ indicating the breaking of both valley and Kramers' degeneracy.
+The devices are based on van-der-Waals heterostructures where few-layer MoS$_2$ flakes are partially encapsulated by hexagonal boron nitride (hBN) and covered by a few-layer graphene flake to fabricate electrical contacts.
+Since the as-fabricated devices are insulating at low temperatures, we use photo-induced remote doping in the hBN substrate to create free charge carriers in the MoS$_2$ layer.
+On top of the device, we place additional metal structures, which define the shape of the constriction and act as shadow masks during photodoping of the underlying MoS$_2$/hBN heterostructure.
+Low temperature two- and four-terminal transport measurements show evidence of quantum confinement effects.